Yield Stress Materials in Soft Condensed Matter: Steady-state flow dynamics of yield stress fluids: flow curves and shear banding

 \paragraph{Shear-induced structuration of attractive yield stress fluids.}

-Another striking effect of confinement on yield stress fluids is the spectacular shear-induced structuration observed in the case of attractive particulate systems at moderate shear rates, typically $0.1<\dot\gamma<10$~s$^{-1}$.
+Another striking effect of confinement on yield stress fluids is the spectacular shear-induced structuration observed in the case of attractive particle systems at moderate shear rates, typically $0.1<\dot\gamma<10$~s$^{-1}$.
 Examples include colloid polymer mixtures \cite{DeGroot:1994}, flocculated magnetic suspensions \cite{Navarrete:1996}, carbon nanotubes \cite{LinGibson:2004}, attractive emulsions \cite{Montesi:2004}, carbon black and alumina dispersions \cite{Osuji:2008,Negi:2009,Grenard:2011}, and microfibrillated cellulose \cite{Karppinen:2012} [see Fig.~\ref{Chapter3FigureStructure}].
-In all these thixotropic yield stress fluids, the microstructure was shown to rearrange into a striped pattern of log-rolling flocs aligned along the vorticity direction, either indirectly through light scattering measurements \cite{DeGroot:1994} or through scanning electron microscopy \cite{Navarrete:1996} and optical microscopy \cite{LinGibson:2004,Montesi:2004,Osuji:2008,Negi:2009,Grenard:2011,Karppinen:2012}.
-In the fully-developed state of the shear-induced pattern, the system completely separates into concentrated shear-induced flocs and regions of pure solvent, so that any global rheological measurement on such a macroscopically phase-separated system becomes hard to interpret.
+In all these thixotropic yield stress fluids, the microstructure fully rearranges into a striped pattern of log-rolling flocs aligned along the vorticity direction, as demonstrated either indirectly through light scattering measurements \cite{DeGroot:1994} or through scanning electron microscopy \cite{Navarrete:1996} and optical microscopy \cite{LinGibson:2004,Montesi:2004,Osuji:2008,Negi:2009,Grenard:2011,Karppinen:2012}.

 In some of the above attractive systems, shear-induced structuration has been linked to the emergence of negative normal stresses \cite{LinGibson:2004,Montesi:2004,Negi:2009} and it was proposed to interpret vorticity alignment as the consequence of an elastic instability of the elastic flocs, akin to a Weissenberg effect that would occur locally within individual flocs \cite{LinGibson:2004,Montesi:2004}.
-However clear experimental evidence for such an interpretation and a detailed theory that would prove the link between an elastic instability and shear-induced structuration are still lacking.
+However, clear experimental evidence for such an interpretation and a detailed theory to prove the link between an elastic instability and shear-induced structuration are still lacking.